lillianwang112/chinese-learning-app/README.md

 **Q: Can I delete cards I already know?**
 A: Yes!
 Click the edit (pencil) button on a deck, then delete individual cards you don't need.

+**Q: How does the spaced repetition work?**
+A: Cards you mark "I Know This" come back less frequently.
+Cards you mark "Still Learning" or get wrong in quizzes come back sooner for more practice.

 ## 🆚 How Does This Compare to Other Apps?

 ### vs. Skritter